-Evaluation Criteria Max Points Scoring Instructions 8 points for providing a physically-protected facility (includes, but not limited to the use of bollards, landscaping, curb) for bicycle travel for the entire length of the project 8 points for adding a new travel lane or redesignating an existing general purpose travel lane for transit/HOV use for a continuous distance longer than a transit/carpool queue jump lane 5 points for including major transit/HOV operational features - transit/carpool queue jump lanes 4 points for adding a new bike lane, shoulders, or multi-use path 2 points for a dicycle and/or pedestrian facility directly touching school property; OR 1 point if facility is within 1/8 mile 2 points for a bicycle and/or pedestrian facility directly touching passenger rail, BRT station, park-N-Ride lot, transit terminal (all currently open on or before 2025), or existing bus stops serving multiple routes or high frequency service; OR 1 point if facility is within 1/8 mile 2 points for detaching sidewalks to a minimum buffer of 6 feet from the roadway 2 points for widening sidewalks to a minimum buffer of 6 feet from the roadway 2 points for incorporating transit priority at project traffic signals 2 points for providing one or more protected roadway crossings for pedestrians (e.g., center refuge, bump-outs, flashing lights, raised pedestrian crossing on turn lanes, etc.) 1 point for building pedestrian linkages to other adjacent land uses (other than schools) 1 point for providing bike amenities (e.g., bike racks, bike lockers) 1 point for providing bicycle counters at newly constructed facilities 1 point for providing street trees and/or a landscaped buffer between the roadway and sidewalk within the street zone for the entire length of the project Environmental justice 3 3 points will be awarded if 75% or more of the project length is located within and provides benefits to a 2040 RTP-defined environmental justice area.
+Evaluation Criteria Max Scoring Instructions Points 8 points for providing a physically-protected facility (includes, but not limited to the use of bollards, landscaping, curb) for bicycle travel for the entire length of the project 8 points for adding a new travel lane or redesignating an existing general purpose travel lane for transit/HOV use for a continuous distance longer than a transit/carpool queue jump lane 5 points for including major transit/HOV operational features - transit/carpool queue jump lanes 4 points for adding a new bike lane, shoulders, or multi-use path 2 points for including transit amenities (e.g., bus shelters, benches, multimodal information kiosks) 2 points for a bicycle and/or pedestrian facility directly touching school property; OR 1 point if facility is within 1/8 mile 2 points for a bicycle and/or pedestrian facility directly touching passenger rail, BRT station, park-N-Ride lot, transit terminal (all currently open on or before 2025), or existing bus stops serving multiple routes or high frequency service; OR 1 point if facility is within 1/8 mile 2 points for detaching sidewalks to a minimum buffer of 6 feet from the roadway 2 points for widening sidewalks to a minimum width of 8 feet 2 points for incorporating transit priority at project traffic signals 2 points for providing one or more protected roadway crossings for pedestrians (e.g., center refuge, bump-outs, flashing lights, raised pedestrian crossing on turn lanes, etc.) 1 point for building pedestrian linkages to other adjacent land uses (other than schools) 1 point for providing bike amenities (e.g., bike racks, bike lockers) 1 point for installing bicycle counters at newly constructed facilities 1 point for providing pedestrian-oriented street lighting for the entire length of the project 1 point for providing street trees and/or a landscaped buffer between the roadway and sidewalk within the street zone for the entire length Environmental justice 3 3 points will be awarded if 75% or more of the project length is located within and provides benefits to a 2040 RTP-defined environmental justice area.
 The sponsor must identify the benefits and disadvantages the project may have on the environmental justice community.
 Project-related Metro Vision implementation 17 Up to 17 points will be awarded as described in Appendix E. Sponsor-related Metro Vision implementation 8 Up to 8 points will be awarded as described in Appendix F. Total 100